alchemy-swift/alchemy/README.md

 # Alchemy

-Alchemy is a Swift web framework for building the backend of your next or current project.
+Alchemy is a Swift web framework for building the backend of your next project.
 It offers...

 - Elegant, Swifty APIs for all the things you need to build a backend including REST Routing, Jobs & Schedulers, Database access, a QueryBuilder & ORM, and much more
 - A CLI & libraries built around facilitating shared code between your server & iOS clients.
-Write less code & develop full stack features,end to end.
+Write less code & rapidly develop full stack features, end to end.
 - Extensive documentation, guides and tutorials to keep you focused on building your project.

 ## Getting Started